Deploy a resource forest topology

 When finished and AAD Connect is merging, if you look at an object in the metaverse, you should see something similar to this:

-The green highlighted attributes were merged from Office 365, the yellow are from the user forest, and the blue are from the resource forest.
+The green highlighted attributes were merged from Microsoft 365 or Office 365, the yellow are from the user forest, and the blue are from the resource forest.

 For more information, see Integrate your on-premises directories with Azure Active Directory.